hrvthzslt/personal-site/content/posts/serving-markdown-files-with-flask.md

 ## Python environments confuse me

-Well, that's not true; I really like the concept of virtual environments.
+Well, that's not true, I really like the concept of virtual environments.
 If you want to understand the concept, print your `PATH` environmental variable before and after activating a virtual environment.
 You will see that the **beginning** of your path list changed.

 But what is confusing about this topic?